Employee Benefits

 Some of the qualifying OTC products include:

-• Acne medicine and skincare: Acne is a medical condition and isn’t considered cosmetic, so you can use your HSA to purchase acne-fighting products.
+• Acne medicine and skincare: Acne is a medical condition and isn’t considered cosmetic, so you can use your HSA to purchase several acne-fighting products.

 Using your HSA for accessibility

-Your HSA provides tax benefits on accessibility products and services.
-This can help people with limited mobility, vision and hearing problems, or other disabilities afford the services they need.
+Your HSA also provides tax benefits on accessibility products and services.
+This can help people with limited mobility, vision, and hearing problems, or other disabilities afford the services they need.
+Some of the qualifying accessibility products include:6

 • Hearing aids: Your HSA can help cover hearing aids, hearing aid batteries, and repair costs.

-• Mobility aids: Your HSA can help purchase walkers, canes, crutches, mobility scooters, and any other mobility aids you may need.
+• Mobility aids: Your HSA can help purchase walkers, canes, crutches, mobility scooters, and other mobility aids you may need.

 Using your HSA for mental health treatment